nest/nest-simulator/doc/htmldoc/developer_space/cppcomments.rst

 .. note::

-    Functions and classes should use the multi-line style even for single line comments
+    Functions and classes should use the multi-line style even for single line comments.

 * Single or two line comments to use with variables: